Travel to Cuba

 Visiting Cuban Scholars

 In certain cases, Cuban scholars may teach or engage in other academic activities at the University if sponsored by a University college or department.
-Before engaging a Cuban scholar, consult the ECO/DCR to discuss the requirements.
+Before engaging a Cuban scholar, consult the ECO to discuss the requirements.

 Other Resources